Sell my house fast in Telluride, Colorado with an iBuyer

 - Best Time To Sell a Home: October

-Public School Ranking:
+- Public School Ranking: 17

-Location and Weather
+Location and weather

 Telluride is a small mountain ski town, situated on the western side of the San Juan Mountains in Colorado.
 Originally a mining town, Telluride has become an internationally known skiing destination.
 Downtown is a National Historic Landmark District that hosts film and music festivals throughout the year.
 Bridal Veil Falls, the highest cascade in Colorado, lies close to the city center as well.

 Telluride winters are long, while the summers are cool.
 Summer temperatures are in the 60's, with lows in the 40's.
 The winter temperatures are below 34 degrees, with lows reaching under 10 degrees.

 The population of Telluride in 2019 was 2,484, with a growth rate of 1.55%.

 The job growth has increased by 1.85% and in ten years, is predicted to have increased by 43.8%.
 The largest industries are in accommodation and food service, retail trade, and construction.
 The major employers include the Telluride Ski Resort, the Telluride School District and InvitedHome (vacation rentals).